|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 A large nuclear explosion near the surface of the sun or a nuclear explosion in Earths upper atmosphere can induce a major electro-magnetic pulse in extended power transmission lines and can directly destroy sensitive electronic equipment via the radiation pulse.

 Thus the conducted energy is an even greater problem than the radiated EMP energy.
-The EMP radiation can be attenuated by a suitable Faraday shield.
-However, any radial wire penetrating that shield is a path for high potential seeking ground.
+The EMP radiation can be attenuated by a suitable Faraday which is simply a conducting metal enclosure.
+However, any radial wire penetrating that shield is a path for an energy pulse seeking ground.

 This issue is normally addressed in electronic circuit design by use of high voltage shunt breakdown devices such as varistors.
 However, varistors used in practical circuit designs seldom have an energy pulse rating of more than a few joules.
-If a varistor is hit with too big a pulse it can fail open, in which case it will not protect against subsequent voltage pulses or it can fail closed in which case the circuit that it was protecting will not operate.
+If a varistor is hit with too big a pulse it can fail open, in which case it will not protect against subsequent voltage pulses or it can fail closed in which case the circuit that it was protecting will not function properly.

 These same principles apply to lightning protection in power distribution.

-Then to withstand EMP we need terminal equipment that is Faraday shielded and that has the highest possible common mode voltage isolation that can be economically manufactured.
+Then to withstand EMP we need terminal equipment that is lightning protected, Faraday shielded and that has the highest possible common mode voltage isolation that can be economically manufactured.
 In this respect the focus should be on local distribution transformers and their primary lightning protection and grounding.
-From a national security perspective it would probably be prudent for local distribution companies (LDCs) to maintain a large stock of such enhanced transformers as spares.
+From a national security perspective it would be prudent for local distribution companies (LDCs) to maintain a large stock of such enhanced local distribution transformers as spares.
 The normal operating life of local distribution transformers is in excess of 50 years, so the LDCs will be in no hurry to make such a capital investment.
 Replacing these transformers in the normal course of events will likely take at least two human generations.

 The alternative is to face the reality that in the event of an EMP attack most of the line connected electrical and electronic devices in the affected area will be seriously damaged.

-This web page last updated February 23, 2018.
+This web page last updated July 1, 2020.

-|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|
+|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|